SOM (missile): Range

 While initially the range of the missile was announced to be 100 nmi, debates arose in local press around the missile's real range after Prime Minister Recep Tayyip Erdogan unexpectedly set objectives for the development of a missile with a range of 2500 km at the plenary session of the High Science and Technology Council on 28 December 2011.
 Shortly after, head of the Scientific and Technological Research Council of Turkey (TÜBİTAK) Yücel Altınbaşak informed that they set a task to develop the missile to 2500 km within 2 years.
 "The SOM missile is currently tested for 300 km range and successfully achieved 10 m precision goal, demonstrating around 5 m accuracy in live fires.
 We are planning to start 500 km range tests this year.

+Engine

+The first versions of the missile used French Microturbo TRI-40 turbojet engines.
+However, after France began to block the sale of the engines for political reasons, a decision was made to develop a local Turkish engine.
+As of 2022, Kale KTJ-3200 engines began to be used.

 Production

 On 26 October 2018, Turkey's defence industry authority announced that the missile entered serial production phase with Roketsan.

 Variants

 TUBITAK-SAGE developed the missile in several configurations, with different warheads and guidance/communication packages: